dotmesh-io/docs/hugo/content/concepts/what-is-a-datadot.md

 Commits are made immediately and atomically: they are "consistent snapshots" in the sense used [in the PostgreSQL documentation](https://www.postgresql.org/docs/current/static/backup-file.html).

-It's safe to create a commit while a database is running as long as the database supports recovering from a crash.
+It's safe to create a commit while a database is running as long as the database supports recovering from a power outage.

 ### Rollback